Stonemountain79/MSX_firstproject/README.md

 # MSX Z80 ECS Framework

 Starter framework for an MSX game in Z80 assembly with an Entity Component System-like structure.
+A fun excersize for me in order to learn ASM and to learn programming for the MSX1

 This version has been cleaned up for **SjASMPlus v20190306.1**: